vives-web-essentials-2019/exercises/01-hello-world/hello-world/README.md

 ## minimal Hello World document

-First we need to create an `index.html` document inside this projects directory.
-You can do this by right-clicking the directory in the explorer window.
+First we need to create an `index.html` document inside this projects directory (`hello-world`).
+You can do this by right-clicking the directory in the explorer window and open click on `Open with Code`.

+Visual Studio Code will now open up and set the `hello-world` directory as the projects context.
+This means that all commands and actions are applied in function of this directory.
+Create and save a new file called `index.html`

 In this document we need to place the following code: